kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 ### MQTT-SN credentials
 In the lin 76:

-SNuniqueID = "Your MQTT-SN unique ID"
+SNuniqueID = "Your MQTT-SN unique ID"  #The unique ID is [IoT SIM](https://www.u-blox.com/en/product/iot-sim-card).

 ### A Topic for publishing and subscribing in the Flows
 In the line 96: